 - CPA review courses and products are not an acceptable form of study.

 - Credits earned at a regionally accredited community college or two-year degree granting institutions are acceptable.

-- Correspondence and online degrees are acceptable, as long as the university is accredited and what you learn is applicable to accounting.
+- Additional correspondence and online degrees are acceptable, as long as the university is accredited and what you learn is applicable to accounting.

-If you have questions regarding the standing of your current institution or one you’re considering applying to, contact the board.
+If you have questions regarding the standing of your current institution or one you’re considering applying to next, contact the board for more info.

-CPA applicants must earn, at minimum, a 4-year baccalaureate or higher degree in accounting.
-The program must consist of at least 150 semester hours, 3 hours of which must be in auditing and attestation services.
-Additionally, 15 hours must consist of one or more of the following topic areas:
+CPA applicants must earn, at a minimum, a 4-year baccalaureate or higher degree.
+The program must consist of at least 150 credits, 3 of which must be in auditing and attestation services.
+Additionally, credit hours covering one or more of the following topic areas must number 15:

 - Financial accounting and reporting for business organizations

 - Financial accounting and reporting for government and not-for-profit entities

 - Managerial or cost accounting

 - Financial statement analysis